Quasi periodic Hamiltonian Motions, Scale Invariance, Harmonic Oscillators

-This shows that the perturbation $f$ and the twist $J_0$ are, after renormalization, ``irrelevant operators'', while the harmonic oscillator is a ``fixed point'': in some sense the transformation has the harmonic oscillator as an {\it attractive fixed point}. {\it This completes a proof of the KAM theorem,} \cite{Ko954,Ar963b,Mo962,BGGS984}. \*
+This shows that the perturbation $f_0$ and the twist $J_0$ are, after renormalization, ``irrelevant operators'' (in Eq.\equ{e5.10} both tend to $0$ as , while the harmonic oscillator is a ``fixed point'': in some sense the transformation has the harmonic oscillator as an {\it attractive fixed point}.
+This completes a proof of the KAM theorem, {\it interpreted in the Renormalization Group frame} \cite{Ko954,Ar963b,Mo962,BGGS984}: it can be classified as a ``super-renormalizable'' problem, as it requires only a second order perturbation analysis, Eq.\equ{e4.6}, around the trivial fixed point. \*

 \0{\it Remarks:} (1) { a simpler analysis {\rm (and an instructive warm-up exercise)} can be carried also if $J_0=0$ {\rm provided the perturbation depends only on the angles} $\Ba$.
-The independence of $f_0$ from $\V A$ has the consequence, in the proof development, that all terms appearing to involve $J_0^{-1}$ actually do not arise at all (and the system is integrable). \\ (2) Since the condition $\det J_0\ne0$ is called ``anisochrony condition'' or ``twist condition'' the invariant tori that may exist when $f_0$ depends only on $\Ba$ and $\det J_0\ne0$ are called ``twistless'', \cite{Ga994b}.
-Their construction, if $f_0$ is an even function of $\Ba$ (\ie $f_0(\Ba)=\sum_n f_n \cos(\Bn\cdot\Ba)$), can proceed via a simple graphical algorithm leading to a new ``direct'' proof of the KAM theorem, \cite{El996,GG995,GBG004}, that can even be extended to the general case, \cite{GM004}. \\ (3) The estimates in the above analysis are far from optimal and optimization is desirable.}
+The independence of $f_0$ from $\V A$ has the consequence, in the proof development, that all terms appearing to involve $J_0^{-1}$ actually do not arise at all ({\it but} the system is elementarily integrable). \\ (2) The condition $\det J_0\ne0$ is called ``anisochrony condition'' or ``twist condition'': the size $\ne0$ of $\det J_0$ plays an important role in the above analysis.
+However invariant diophantine tori, may in certain cases, exist just for $\e_0$ smaller than a quantity independent on the size of $\det J_0$; such tori are called ``twistless'', because they can be shown to exist without invoking the twist condition.
+This happens in cases in which $f_0$ depends on $\Ba$ only: and the tori can be constructed via a simple graphical algorithm, \cite{Ga994b}.
+The graphical algorithm led, in the twistless cases, also to a new ``direct'' proof of the KAM theorem, \cite{El996,GG995,GBG004}, that was later extended to the general case, \cite{GM004}.\\ (3) The estimates in the above analysis are far from optimal and optimization is desirable.}

 \SEC{Comments}

 \iniz

 The analysis in Sec.\ref{sec5} is a reformulation of the original proof by Kolmogorov, \cite{Ko954}, reproduced in full detail in \cite{BGGS984} and used to build a rigorous computation algorithm in \cite{GL999}.
 The feature of the approach, common also to Moser's work, \cite{Mo962}, is to use canonical maps with fixed small denominators: this avoids dealing with $\V A$ dependent divisors appearing in \cite[p.105]{Ar963b}, reproduced in \cite{Ga983}.